Shhsvri/BIOF045-NGS_Analysis/Day1/lessons/01_the_filesystem.md

 ```
 genomics_data  other  raw_fastq  README.txt  reference_data
 ```
-> ls stands for 'list' and it lists the contents of a directory.

 There are five items listed.
 What types of files are they?
 We can use a "modifier" with `ls` to get more information; this modifier is called an argument (more below).